Garage Door Advice From The Initial Call

 -should I add windows to the garage door?

--what is the better option 2 single car garages or one double car door?
+-what is the better option; two single-car garages or one double car door?

--which is better a rollup door preferentially a sectional overhead?
+-which is better a rollup door vs. sectional overhead?

 -what panel design should I go for?